danven72/kafka-streams-processing/README.md

 - Kafka installed and running in localhost:9092 (Follow steps 1, 2 of this <a href="https://kafka.apache.org/quickstart">link</a>)

 ### Main branch example
-The Producer build Order objects and publish them on "orders" topic.
+The Producer builds Order objects and publishes them on "orders" topic.

-The Processor filter the Order objects, picking from "orders" topic, by Destination, calculate the appropriate taxes and address to one of the following topic: "orders-italy-taxed", "orders-french-taxed", "orders-spain-taxed".
+The Processor filters the Order objects, picking from "orders" topic, by Destination, calculates the appropriate taxes and addresses to one of the following topic: "orders-italy-taxed", "orders-french-taxed", "orders-spain-taxed".

-The consumer picks all messages from each "order-<country>-taxed" topic and simulate an email sent to the appropriate courier.
+The consumer picks all messages from each "order-<country>-taxed" topic and simulates an email sent to the appropriate courier.